finos/common-domain-model/documentation/source/documentation.rst

    if agreementTerms -> agreement -> securityAgreementElections exists then agreementType -> name = LegalAgreementNameEnum->SecurityAgreement

-The validation in this case requires that if the ``securityAgreementElections`` attribute is populated, then the value in ``LegalAgreementNameEnum`` must be SecurityAgreement.
+The validation in this case requires that if the ``securityAgreementElections`` attribute is populated, then the value in ``LegalAgreementNameEnum`` must be ``SecurityAgreement`` .

 Selected examples from two of the agreement data types are explained in the following sections to illustrate the overall approach.

 Elective Provisions Example 1: Posting Obligations
 """""""""""""""""""""""""""""""""""""""""""""""""""
-``postingObligations``is one of the required attributes in ``CreditSupportAgreementElections``, which is one of the four agreement types.
-It defines a security provider and the elections for posting collateral as indicated in the data structure shown below:
+``postingObligations`` is one of the required attributes in ``CreditSupportAgreementElections`` .
+It defines the security provider party(ies) to which the posting obligations apply to and the applicable collateral posting obligations as indicated in the data structure shown below:

 .. code-block:: Haskell

 type PostingObligations:

   securityProvider string (1..1)
   partyElection PostingObligationsElection (1..2)

-The ``partyElection`` attribute, which is of the type partyElection ``PostingObligationsElection`` defines the party who is required to provide the collateral and defines the collateral that is eligible, as shown below:
+The ``partyElection`` attribute, which is of the type partyElection ``PostingObligationsElection`` defines the party that the collateral posting obligations apply to and defines the collateral that is eligible, as shown below:

 .. code-block:: Haskell

 type PostingObligationsElection:

   party string (1..1)
   asPermitted boolean (1..1)
   eligibleCollateral EligibleCollateral (0..*)
   excludedCollateral string (0..1)
   additionalLanguage string (0..1)

+.. note:: In order to provide compatibility with ISDA Create the ``party`` attribute in CDM is represented as a string.
+Implementors should populate this field with ``PartyA`` , ``PartyB`` , or ``PartyAPartyB`` as appropriate to represent the party that the election terms are being defined for.

-The development of a digital data standard for representation of posting collateral eligibility schedules is a crucial component required to drive digital negotiation, straight through processing, and digitisation of collateral management.
+The development of a digital data standard for representation of eligible collateral schedules is a crucial component required to drive digital negotiation, straight through processing, and digitisation of collateral management.
 The standard representation provided within the CDM allows institutions involved in the collateral workflow cycle to exchange eligible collateral information accurately and efficiently in digital form.
 The ``EligibleCollateral`` data type is a root type with one attribute, as shown below:

 type EligibleCollateral:
 [rootType]